AlaskaAirlines/WC-Generator/template/.github/CONTRIBUTING.md

 # Auro Design System Contributing Guidelines

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.
+Also be sure to review the [Issues, pull requests and labels](https://auro.alaskaair.com/contributing/issues-prs-labels) process document.

 ## Feature Requests